martsper/thallusin-motus-analysis/README.md

 The R script parses the MMseqs2 output, identifies putative thallusin biosynthetic gene clusters, summarizes gene presence/absence across genomes and phyla, and prepares output files for visualization in iTOL.

-Thallusin clusters were defined as regions containing at least four of the nine target proteins, with adjacent MMseqs2 hits separated by no more than six open reading frames.

 ## Repository structure

 ```text